VD39/youtube-chapters/README.md

 > Type: `string`

 Sets the time of the current chapter.
-You may use two format for this, hms and h:m:s.
+You may use two format for this, hms and hh:mm:ss.
 If you set `showTime` to true, then the time will appear as is.
 So if you use hms ensure you add a space between each time.

 ```js
 'time': '0m 0s' //better to use 1h 0m 0s rather than 1h0m0s